 16. Miradouro P7

-This is not my first recommendation when it comes to views but if you’re looking to get a really up-close look at Ponte 25 de Abril, this is the place.
-Also known as Pilar 7, it’s an interactive experience complete with modern multimedia devices allowing you to view the bridge while learning more about its construction history.
+This is not my first recommendation when it comes to views, but if you’re looking to get a really up-close look at Ponte 25 de Abril, this is the place.
+Also known as Pilar 7, it’s an interactive experience complete with modern multimedia devices, allowing you to view the bridge while learning more about its construction history.

 17. Padrão dos Descobrimentos

 While this whole area is quite flat, there is still an opportunity to enjoy a view from the top, from the Padrão dos Descobrimentos, on the riverside.
-The monument is dedicated to the Portuguese explorations and to important figures of this era, which appear on either side of the construction.
+The monument is dedicated to the Portuguese explorations and to important figures of this era, who appear on either side of the construction.
 Entry tickets for the view are 6€ for adults and they include the exhibition and documentary film on the construction of the monument.
 Check all the details on the website.

 18. MAAT